Cricodon: Postcranial skeleton

-Twenty-five vertebrae were discovered which belong to the dorsal and sacral regions with only one vertebrae having a well preserved neural arch from the sacral region.
+Twenty-five vertebrae were discovered which belong to the dorsal and sacral regions with only one vertebra having a well preserved neural arch from the sacral region.
 There are additional apophyses below the posterior zygapophysis which articulate with concavities on the lateral surface of the neural arch, posterior and inferior to the anterior zygapophysis.
 Cricodon metabolus has the typical cynodont expanded ribs of which thirteen dorsal ribs were discovered.

 The entire humerus was 12.5 cm long and had typical cynodont characterizations such as the twisted bone and the plane of the distal end forming an angle of 40 degrees with that of the proximal.
 The discovered femur was 12.5 cm long with the capitulum directed at an angle of 45 to 50 degrees to the main axis of the slender shaft.
 Another characteristic of the femur noted is that it projects well forward from the main body of the shaft.
 Although little is known of the hand of cynodonts, it is believed that Cricodon metabolus has a phalangeal formula of 23443, with the second phalange reduced in digits three and four.